Qiskit/documentation/README.md

 1. Start up the local preview with `./start` by following the instructions at [Preview the docs locally](#preview-the-docs-locally)
 2. In a new tab, `npm run check:pages-render -- --non-api`

-You can also check that API docs and translations render by using any of these arguments: `npm run check:pages-render -- --non-api --qiskit-release-notes --current-apis --dev-apis --historical-apis --translations`.
+You can also check that API docs render by using any of these arguments: `npm run check:pages-render -- --non-api --qiskit-release-notes --current-apis --dev-apis --historical-apis`.
 Warning that this is exponentially slower.

 CI will check on every PR that any changed files render correctly.
 We also run a weekly cron job to check that every page renders correctly.